smartcrazydevil/cricketScore/README.md

 # cricketScore
-This Python Script will show the desktop notification on ubuntu of current cricket match Gets the data from espncricinfo.com
+This Python Script will show the desktop notification on ubuntu of current cricket match This notification is only for Linux based system
+Gets the data from espncricinfo.com
 Search the Current Match based of country you need to install beautifulsoup in order run this script